 Mishaya Gorilla Family

-This group comprises of 12 members with 1 silverback Mishaya the leader who is also a fighter.
+This group comprises 12 members with 1 silverback, Mishaya, the leader, who is also a fighter.
 This group is found in Nshongi / Rushaga sector.
-It broke away from the Nshongi Gorilla Family and the end of 2015, the group had 7 members but increased as last checked to 12 members.
+It broke away from the Nshongi Gorilla Family, and by the end of 2015, the group had 7 members, but increased, as last checked, to 12 members.

 Bitukura Group

-This is the most recently habituated gorilla group in Ruhija part of Bwindi Impenetrable Forest in Ruhija Park.
+This is the most recently habituated gorilla group in the Ruhija sector of Bwindi Impenetrable Forest in Ruhija Park.
 It is one of the most attractive groups in the region.
 It learns and adapts quickly.
-It has 14 members , 4 silverbacks where Ndahura, the youngest silverback is the leader.
+It has 14 members, 4 silverbacks, where Ndahura, the youngest silverback, is the leader.
 This group has 2 black backs in the same group who move along the silverbacks.
-It is unusual to have this many Silverbacks in one group but they get along.
-Rukara and Rukumu are the silver backs and Ohia and Mugisha are the two black backs, 3 females, 2 juveniles and 2 infants.
+It is unusual to have this many Silverbacks in one group, but they get along.
+Rukara and Rukumu are the silver backs, and Ohia and Mugisha are the two black backs, 3 females, 2 juveniles, and 2 infants.

-This group originally consisted of 24 gorillas which isn’t the case as last checked because of the feuds and the constant recruitment from the other groups, as some rather leave than fight.
-This goup gets along with each other and fights are minimal with them.
-They are the peaceful group.
-This group is found in the northern part of Bwindi Impenetrable forest.
+This group originally consisted of 24 gorillas, but this isn’t the case as last checked because of the feuds and the constant recruitment from the other groups, as some would rather leave than fight.
+This group gets along with each other, and fights are minimal among them.
+They are a peaceful group.
+This group is found in the northern part of the Bwindi Impenetrable Forest.

 Habinyanja Gorilla Family

-This group comprises of 20 members with 2 Silverbacks and is also located in Buhoma sector.
-The Habinyanja Gorilla Family is one of the earlier habituated groups in the Buhoma area of Bwindi Impenetrable Forest and over the years has had thousands of visitors from around the world from 1996.
-It normally takes a full day – five hours or more to track this group.
+This group comprises 20 members with 2 Silverbacks and is also located in the Buhoma sector.
+The Habinyanja Gorilla Family is one of the earlier habituated groups in the Buhoma area of Bwindi Impenetrable Forest, and over the years has had thousands of visitors from around the world since 1996.
+It normally takes a full day, five hours or more to track this group.
 They move and roam over a wide range in the forest.
 Nevertheless, there are harder groups to track that take a bit more energy.
-It is a large group of 17 led by Makara the lead Silverback.
-There are also 1 black-back, 5 adult females, 1 sub-adult, 3 juveniles and 6 infants.
-The group was first discovered near a swamp in Bwindi Impenetrable thus the name Habinyanja which comes from the local name for water “Nyanja”
+It is a large group of 17 led by Makara, the lead Silverback.
+There are also 1 black-back, 5 adult females, 1 sub-adult, 3 juveniles, and 6 infants.
+The group was first discovered near a swamp in Bwindi Impenetrable, thus the name Habinyanja, which comes from the local name for water, “Nyanja.”

 Oruzogo Gorilla Family

-This family comprises of 17 members headed by the dominant silverback, Tibirikwata.
+This family comprises 17 members headed by the dominant silverback, Tibirikwata.
 The group is also located in the northern part of Bwindi, Ruhija- Buhoma sector.
 It is one of the most recently habituated groups for Gorilla trekking.
-Other individuals in the group include Otaka, Bwoba(the coward), Busungu (short tampered), Kashundwe, Nyakiina, Kaganga (the giant one), Karimi (tongue), Kiromba, Katooto (the small one), Kanywani ( friendly), Kakobe ( looks like a monkey) and Buchura (the last born).
-This is the playful and energetic group exhibited mostly by the juveniles and toddlers which keeps the guestd entertained.
+Other individuals in the group include Otaka, Bwoba(the coward), Busungu (short-tempered), Kashundwe, Nyakiina, Kaganga (the giant one), Karimi (tongue), Kiromba, Katooto (the small one), Kanywani ( friendly), Kakobe ( looks like a monkey), and Buchura (the lastborn).
+This is the playful and energetic group exhibited mostly by the juveniles and toddlers, which keeps the guests entertained.

 Mubare Gorilla Family

-This is the smallest Gorilla family in Bwindi as at the beginning of 2018 there were 11 members of the Mubare family led by the Silverback Kanyonyi , beside him, there are 6 adult Females,, 1 Sub-Adult that is a teenage gorilla and 3 Infants.
-Originally there were 12 family members and when the leader, the silverback Ruhondeza who died tragically in 2012.
-Ruhondeza, the founder of the Mubare Group practiced infanticide that is; killing younger males that might become a threat to him.
+This is the smallest Gorilla family in Bwindi, as at the beginning of 2018, there were 11 members of the Mubare family led by the Silverback Kanyonyi.
+Besides him, there are 6 adult Females, 1 Sub-Adult that is a teenage gorilla, and 3 Infants.
+Originally, there were 12 family members, and when the leader, the silverback Ruhondeza, died tragically in 2012.
+Ruhondeza, the founder of the Mubare Group, practiced infanticide, that is, killing younger males that might become a threat to him.

-Only the present leader Kanyonyi somehow survived.
-This group can be found near the park headquarters at Buhoma Park Headquarters but it takes over 5-hours round-trip to track this group.
+Only the present leader, Kanyonyi, somehow survived.
+This group can be found near the park headquarters at Buhoma Park Headquarters, but it takes over 5-hours round-trip to track this group.
 The word Mubare refers to the area where the group was first discovered in Bwindi Impenetrable Forest.
-This group was habituated in 1998 and was open to visitors since 1991.
+This group was established in 1998 and has been open to visitors since 1991.

 Rushegura Gorilla Family

-This group comprises of 16 members with 1 Silverback.
+This group comprises 16 members with 1 Silverback.
 It is also located at Buhoma.
-Tracking this group may take shorter since this group stays near the park headquarters.
-It can be found in about 5 hours however there is no guarantee as these gentle giants are unpredictable and may decide to move further.
-This group is led by Kabukojo the silverback, 4 blackbacks, 4 adult females, 3 juveniles, 4 infants making it to a total of 16 gorillas.
+Tracking this group may take less time since this group stays near the park headquarters.
+It can be found in about 5 hours; however, there is no guarantee, as these gentle giants are unpredictable and may decide to move further.
+This group is led by Kabukojo, the silverback, 4 blackbacks, 4 adult females, 3 juveniles, 4 infants, making it a total of 16 gorillas.

 Nyakagezi Gorilla Family

-This group is found in Mgahinga national park and is the only habituated gorilla family in Uganda.
-It comprises of 10 members including 5 Silverbacks, 2 adult females, 2 juveniles and 1 infant but led by the dominant silverback Mark.
-There are over 80 mountain gorillas in Mgahinga Gorilla National park.
-This 10 member group had a migratory split within them as they are frequent travelers.
+This group is found in Mgahinga National Park and is the only habituated gorilla family in Uganda.
+It comprises 10 members, including 5 Silverbacks, 2 adult females, 2 juveniles, and 1 infant, but is led by the dominant silverback Mark.
+There are over 80 mountain gorillas in Mgahinga Gorilla National Park.
+This 10-member group had a migratory split within them as they are frequent travelers.
 This group is that it keeps on migrating between the borders of Uganda and Rwanda.

 The Bweza Gorilla Family